Sher-Chowdhury/reaact-demo-app/009-contexts/README.md

 ref - https://reactjs.org/docs/context.html

+There are 3 ways to share data between components:

+1. Lifting state approach - https://reactjs.org/docs/lifting-state-up.html.
+This basically shares state-date via props.
+This approach isn't recommend, because it is quite crude.
+2. Using contexts - this is a newer approach, as described here.
+3. Using [Redux](https://redux.js.org/) - This is the most powerful option, and is the recommended approach.

 ### my-app1
 The context feature lets you pass props down the component tree without having to explicitly do it.